Has coronavirus already peaked in India? | DW | 22.10.2020

 According to the panel, the number of daily new coronavirus infections in the country will continue to fall and the pandemic may be controlled by February 2021, provided all health protocols are followed and the government does not relax social distancing rules further.

-The committee also claimed that around 30% of India's population have developed antibodies against the virus.
+The committee also claimed that around 30% of India's population has developed antibodies against the virus.

 "I think that daily active cases, which are currently around 800,000, will drop below 40,000 by the end February 2021 if we continue to take safety measures," said another panel member, Manindra Agrawal.